facebook/create-react-app/packages/react-scripts/template/README.md

 Then, on the server, regardless of the backend you use, you can read `index.html` into memory and replace `__OG_TITLE__`, `__OG_DESCRIPTION__`, and any other placeholders with values depending on the current URL.
 Just make sure to sanitize and escape the interpolated values so that they are safe to embed into HTML!

 If you use a Node server, you can even share the route matching logic between the client and the server.
 However duplicating it also works fine in simple cases.

+## Pre-Generating `<meta>` Tags with `react-snapshot`

+If you'd prefer to host your `build` with a static hosting provider, like [Surge](https://surge.sh), you can use [react-snapshot](https://www.npmjs.com/package/react-snapshot), [react-router](https://reacttraining.com/react-router/) and [react-helmet](https://github.com/nfl/react-helmet) to generate html pages for each route in your application.
+These pages will then seamlessly become active, or "hydrated", when the JavaScript bundle has loaded.

+You can read more about [zero configuration server side rendering here](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319).

 ## Injecting Data from the Server into the Page